rxwei/cuda-swift/README.md

 ## Usage

+Add a dependency:

 ```swift
 .Package(url: "https://github.com/rxwei/cuda-swift", majorVersion: 1)
 ```

+You may use the `Makefile` in this repository for you own project.
+No extra path configuration is needed.

-You'll need to specify the path to your CUDA headers and library at `swift build`.
+Otherwise, specify the path to your CUDA headers and library at `swift build`.

 #### macOS
 ```